gdaluz1/entra-docs/docs/identity/conditional-access/concept-conditional-access-cloud-apps.md

 > [!NOTE]
 > The Microsoft Admin Portals app applies to interactive sign-ins to the listed admin portals only.
 Sign-ins to the underlying resources or services like Microsoft Graph or Azure Resource Manager APIs are not covered by this application.
 Those resources are protected by the [Windows Azure Service Management API](#windows-azure-service-management-api) app.
 This enables customers to move along the MFA adoption journey for admins without impacting automation that relies on APIs and PowerShell.
 When you are ready, Microsoft recommends using a [policy requiring administrators perform MFA always](howto-conditional-access-policy-admin-mfa.md) for comprehensive protection.
+>
+>
+> [!IMPORTANT]
+> When choosing the Admin Portals option, which encompasses the "Microsoft 365 Admin Center," you are specifically addressing the Office 365 Portal with the identifier 00000006-0000-0ff1-ce00-000000000000.
+This selection targets not only the Microsoft 365 Admin Center but also includes a variety of other dependencies.
+These dependencies are detailed within the provided list, ensuring a comprehensive understanding of the scope.
+For further insights into the components and dependencies involved, refer to the Office 365 application contents documentation.

 ### Other applications